 - Pour the batter into your prepared pan and bake for 25 minutes, until a toothpick inserted into the middle comes out clean.

-- Allow bars to cool for about 10-15 minutes before removing from the pan and adding the frosting.
+- Allow bars to cool for about 10 to 15 minutes before adding the frosting.

 For the Creamy Peanut Butter Frosting:

 - Combine the peanut butter and coconut oil in a medium-size bowl.
 Stir to combine.

 - Add the powdered sugar and stir until you have a crumbly mixture.
 Add the plant-based milk one tablespoon at a time until you reach a desired, spreadable consistency.